readysettech/docs-old/docs/guides/intro.md

 Once you have a ReadySet instance up and running, the next step is to connect your application by swapping out your database connection string to point to ReadySet instead.
 The specifics of how to do this vary by database client library, ORM, and programming language.
 See [Connect an App](connect-an-app.md) for examples.

+## When can you start caching queries?

+When you first connect ReadySet to your database, ReadySet stores a snapshot of your database tables on disk.
+This snapshot will be the basis for ReadySet to cache query results, and ReadySet will keep its snapshot and cache up-to-date automatically by listening to the database's replication stream.
+Queries can be cached in ReadySet once all tables have finished the initial snapshotting process.

+There are a few ways to check on the initial snapshotting process.
+See [Check Snapshotting](check-snapshotting.md) for more details.

 ## How do you cache queries?

-Once you're running queries against ReadySet, connect a database SQL shell to ReadySet and use the custom [`SHOW PROXIED QUERIES`](cache-queries.md#identify-queries-to-cache) SQL command to view the queries that ReadySet has proxied to your upstream database and identify which queries are supported by ReadySet.
+Once the initial snapshotting process is complete and queries are running against ReadySet, connect a database SQL shell to ReadySet and use the custom [`SHOW PROXIED QUERIES`](cache-queries.md#identify-queries-to-cache) SQL command to view the queries that ReadySet has proxied to your upstream database and identify which queries are supported by ReadySet.
 Then use the custom [`CREATE CACHE`](cache-queries.md#cache-queries_1) SQL command to cache supported queries.

 !!! note